 A: When you look at our vision as a company, it is to create a category defining experience for our borrowers and their investors.
 That means making sure both borrowers and investors understand exactly what the product is and how they can benefit and advance their financial wellness.

 For borrowers, we offer a 3-year or 5-year personal loan at a fixed rate, and fully amortizing.
-Making sure they're fully educated on the characteristics of that debt is important.
+Making sure they’re fully educated on the characteristics of that debt is important.
 For investors, they have the ability to invest in those personal loans, and they can choose the credit quality of those borrowers.
-Making sure they're educated on how that asset will perform is also important to help them make the most informed decisions possible.
+We also strive to educate them and provide information that helps them understand how the asset may perform.

 Q: Is there anything else about Prosper’s platform that you would like to highlight?